k2view-academy/K2View-Academy/articles/TDM/tdm_implementation/06_tdm_implementation_support_hierarchy.md

 ### Which Process Populates the TDM Relation Tables?

 The TDM relation tables are populated by carrying out a sync on the parent LUI.
 The TDM_LU_TYPE_RELATION_EID table's population flow runs the **fnEnrichmentChildLink** function to populate **both relation tables**: TDM_LU_TYPE_RELATION_EID and TDM_LU_TYPE_REL_TAR_EID.
 The fnEnrichmentChildLink function populates these table based on LU tables' data: it runs the SQL queries populated in the [trnChildLink](/articles/TDM/tdm_implementation/04_fabric_tdm_library.md#trnchildlink) translation to get the child IDs of the task's child LUs.
+The SQL queries retrieve the LU tables' data.
 Therefore it has an execution order 999 to run after the remaining LU tables' population.
 The table holds the related child IDs on each parent LUI.

 The TDM_LU_TYPE_RELATION_EID table is populated for all TDM tasks except for [delete only tasks](/articles/TDM/tdm_gui/19_delete_only_task.md) or [reserve only tasks](/articles/TDM/tdm_gui/20_reserve_only_task.md)  where no data is extracted from the data sources.